SuruCodes68/data-science-and-analytics-projects/Global-superstore-analysis/README.md

 • Code Explanation:

-  O groupby('Customer ID').agg(...): Calculated the raw Recency (days since last order), Frequency (total unique orders), and Monetary (total sales) value for every customer.
+- groupby('Customer ID').agg(...): Calculated the raw Recency (days since last order), Frequency (total unique orders), and Monetary (total sales) value for every customer.

-  O pd.qcut(...): Scored each customer from 1 (worst) to 5 (best) for each of the three metrics.
+- pd.qcut(...): Scored each customer from 1 (worst) to 5 (best) for each of the three metrics.

-  O assign_segment(): A custom function was used to assign descriptive names based on their R and F scores.
+- assign_segment(): A custom function was used to assign descriptive names based on their R and F scores.

-  O Insight: This moves beyond the static 'Consumer' segment to identify behavioral groups.
+- Insight: This moves beyond the static 'Consumer' segment to identify behavioral groups.
 The analysis revealed key segments like:

-   Champions: ~430 high-value customers who buy often, spend a lot, and bought recently.
+I. Champions: ~430 high-value customers who buy often, spend a lot, and bought recently.

-   At Risk: ~370 customers who used to buy frequently but haven't returned in a while.
+II.
+At Risk: ~370 customers who used to buy frequently but haven't returned in a while.

-O Visualization (sns.countplot): The bar chart was ordered by each segment's Avg_Monetary value, providing a clear view of which customer groups are most valuable.
+- Visualization (sns.countplot): The bar chart was ordered by each segment's Avg_Monetary value, providing a clear view of which customer groups are most valuable.

 3.5.
 Market Basket & Operational Analysis